loonwerks/AgreeDog/README.md

 We recently presented a workshop paper on AgreeDog and are actively developing a command-line interface for seamless integration into automated pipelines.
 The first official release is expected in Spring 2025.

-## How to Run INSPECTA-Dog from the Command Line
+## How to Run Agree-Dog from the Command Line

 You can run the INSPECTA-Dog application directly from the command line.
 First, ensure you have activated your Python virtual environment (tested on